jekku123/expense-tracker/README.md

 # Expense Tracker

-This is a full-stack expense tracker application built using the MERN stack.
-The backend is built using Node.js, Express.js, and MongoDB.
-The frontend is built using React.js, Redux Toolkit, Zod and Shadcn UI.
+This is a full-stack expense tracker application built to practise the MERN stack.
+It allows users to add, edit, and delete transactions and view a summary of their expenses.

+## Technologies

+- TypeScript
+- Node.js
+- Express
+- MongoDB
+- React.js
+- Redux Toolkit
+- Zod
+- Shadcn UI
+- Docker
+- Docker Compose

 ## Features